tari-labs/tari-university/src/protocols/mimblewimble-mp-bp-utxo/MainReport.md

 (v_1H + (k_1 + k_2 + k_3)G) - (v_aH + k_aG) - (v_bH + k_bG) - (v_cH + k_cG) + fee &= (\mathbf{0})
 \end{aligned}
 $$
 In order for this to work, they have to keep their portion of the shared blinding factor secret, so each of them creates their private blinding factor $ k_n $ and shares the public blinding factor $ k_nG $ with the group.
 In addition, each of them create an offset $ \phi_n $ that will be subtracted from their input commitments' blinding factors to prevent someone else linking this transaction's inputs and outputs when analyzing the Mimblewimble block.
-Each of calculates their total excess that will be used to sign the transaction:
+They then calculate their total excess that will be used to sign the transaction:
 $$
 \begin{aligned}
 x_{sa} &= k_a - \phi_a \\\\